This simple smoked hot dog recipe brings out the best in pork hot

 Step 2 - Preheat the smoker: Bring the smoker

 to a temperature of around 225°F. This low and slow cooking temperature

 will allow the hot dogs to absorb the smoky flavor.

-them as they are or score them lightly with a knife to help the
+leave them as they are or score them lightly with a knife in a

 Step 4 - Smoke the hot dogs: Place the prepared